jstrieb/github-stats/README.md

      `jstrieb/github-stats`) separated by commas to a new secret—created as before—called `EXCLUDED`.
    - To ignore certain languages, add them (separated by commas) to a new secret called `EXCLUDED_LANGS`.
-E.g. to exclude HTML and TeX you could set the value to `html,tex`.
+For example, to exclude HTML and TeX you could set the value to `html,tex`.
    - To show statistics only for "owned" repositories and not forks with contributions, add an environment variable (under the `env` header in the [main